Empress Kōken: First reign

-The dowager emperor Shōmu died in the fifth month of 756, and his will assigned a cousin, Prince Funado (one of Emperor Tenmu's grandsons) to become Kōken's heir.
+Emperor Shōmu died in the fifth month of 756, and his will assigned a cousin, Prince Funado (one of Emperor Tenmu's grandsons), to become Kōken's heir.
 Funado was not related to the Fujiwara, outraging their supporters, while the declaration of an heir by someone other than the sovereign themselves was seen as highly unusual.
-Several days later, Fujiwara officials retaliated by arresting two prominent opponent officials accused of disrespecting the empress.
+Several days later, Fujiwara officials retaliated by arresting two prominent opponent officials accused of disrespecting the Empress.
 Kōken disavowed Funado as heir in an edict issued in the fourth month of 757, accusing him of failing to observe the mourning period for Shōmu.
-This edict also ordered copies of the Confucian Classic of Filial Piety to be distributed to local chieftains, likely echoing Emperor Xuanzong of Tang, who fourteen years earlier had ordered his commentary on the classic to be distributed across China.
-Later that year, Kōken appointed Prince Ōi—another of Tenmu's grandsons and a close ally of his father-in-law Nakamaro and Kōmyō—as crown prince.
+This edict also ordered copies of the Confucian Classic of Filial Piety to be distributed to local chieftains, likely echoing Emperor Xuanzong of Tang, who, fourteen years earlier, had ordered his commentary on the classic to be distributed.
+Later that year, Kōken appointed Nakamaro's son-in-law, Prince Ōi, another of Tenmu's grandsons and a close ally of both Nakamaro and Kōmyō, as heir to the throne.
+He would eventually reign as Emperor Junnin.